SoundLaboratory/SLResearch_PARENT-S-CAR-THEORY/preregistration_template.md

 This preregistration is being created **after** data collection and analysis have been completed.
 This is a **post-hoc preregistration** for transparency purposes, documenting the research plan as it was actually executed.

 ### Key Deviations (if any)
-- [Document any deviations from the original plan, if applicable]
 - Analysis methods were refined during the analysis process
 - Exploratory analyses were added beyond the original hypotheses
+- No major deviations from the core research plan

 ### Transparency Measures
 - All analysis scripts are available in the `analysis/` directory